uspgamedev/STEAMING/README.md

-        tp = _tp          --Type this element belongs to subtp = _subtp    --Subtype this element belongs to, if any id = _id          --Id of this element, if any exception = false --If this object is not to be removed when clearing tables invisible = false --If this object is not to be draw end,
+        tp = _tp          --Type this element belongs to subtp = _subtp    --Subtype this element belongs to, if any id = _id          --Id of this element, if any death = false     --If this object is not to be removed when clearing tables invisible = false --If this object is not to be draw end,